 Suggested Uses for Growing Society Garlic

-Society garlic violacea makes an excellent groundcover, in mass planting or a rock garden.
+Society garlic violacea makes an excellent groundcover in mass planting or a rock garden.

 Use in full sun growing in containers, herb gardens, rock gardens, or as an edging or border plant.
+You can also grow in flowerbeds, vegetable gardens, greenhouses, and planters.

 If you’re growing the plant in a container, be sure to place the container in an area getting plenty of full sun and expect some garlic smell.